prividentity/PrivateIdentity-Oldd/Delivery-to-2020-Biometric-Technology-Rally-at-MdTF.md

-**The Maryland Test Facility Public Code Repository**
+## The Maryland Test Facility Public Code Repository

-Public code that supports software integration efforts at the Maryland Test Facility Website.
-More details can be found at [The MdTF](https://github.com/TheMdTF/mdtf-public)
+Public code that supports this software integration at the [MdTF Website](https://github.com/TheMdTF/mdtf-public)

-**Rally2-matching-system**
+## Rally2-matching-system

-Maryland Test Facility has a rally2-matching-system that performs the comparison of biometric types and evaluates the performance of the matching system.
+MdTF has a rally2-matching-system that performs the comparison of biometric types and evaluates the performance of the matching system.

-**API:**
+## API

 The API definition for matching systems can be found in the [Rally2-Matching-System](https://github.com/TheMdTF/mdtf-public/tree/master/rally2-matching-system/api)

-For integrating the code to the Maryland Test Facility there are three API Calls that have been exposed:
+Three API Calls have been exposed:

-**1. `GET /v1/info`**
+### 1. `GET /v1/info`

 This API call produces a JSON output that explains the information of the algorithm like version, system requirements, and contact details.